suzanamelo-m/suzanamelo/content/posts/three-things-about-next/index.md

 > In version 13, Next.js introduced a new App Router built on React Server Components, which supports shared layouts, nested routing, loading states, error handling, and more.
 The App Router works in a new directory named app.
 The app directory works alongside the pages directory to allow for incremental adoption.

 **What does it mean?**

 Creating a route in Next.js 13 is ridiculously simple.
 Inside the `app` directory/folder, you have a `page` file (in my case, _page.tsx_), which is your app homepage.
 Inside that main app directory, create a folder with the name of the route you want, and inside that `route/folder`, create a file called `page.tsx`.

 ![Main page file](/img/mainpagefile.png)

 Here, I created a route to an About page by creating a directory called `about` and a `page.tsx` inside it.
-In the `page.tsx` file, I included an arrow function component that returns a title and content.
+In the `page.tsx` file, I included an arrow function component that returns a title and content.<br>
-If you repeat these steps and go to _localhost:3000/about_, you will see the text content from the AboutPage component, as I did.
+If you repeat these steps and go to _localhost:3000/about_, you will see the text content from the AboutPage component, as I did.<br>
 And that is all you need to do.
 Easier like that!

 ![About page](/img/about.png)